syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 ## Cancel dropping of a particular row in a position

-Dropping of a particular row in a position can be canceled by handling `QueryRowDragging` event using conditions based on `QueryRowDraggingReason` and `Position`.
+Dropping of a particular row in a position can be canceled using the `QueryRowDraggingReason` and `Position` arguments of the `QueryRowDragging` event handler.
 Refer the following code sample to cancel dropping of a particular row in a position:

 {% tabs %}
 {% highlight c# %}